Aryan, gasping and panting, stumbled inside the office of his friend, Kushal.

 Aaryan was silent as he absorbed this delightful knowledge and suddenly burst forth : “Wow!
 This is great!
 If there is any ITC carried forwarded in my Service Tax Returns or VAT returns, I can avail them in GST.
 And even if I was not availing VAT or Excise (due to restriction in earlier laws), I can equally avail them if I have the documents and value my stocks!
 Right?”

 “Right you are!”
-Kushal agreed, “Of course, there are technical difficulties regarding valuation and all, but in due course, they will be resolved.”
+Kushal agreed, “Of course, there are technical difficulties regarding valuation and such, but in due course, they too will be resolved.”

 “But I have a question,” Aaryan demurred, “What if I have no documents or invoices or bills?”
-“Good question.”
-Kushal said, “See Businesspersons – like construction & Real Estate, SSI Dealers or traders – not falling under Excise can claim the 100% credits of Excise if proper documents/invoices are there and stocks are valued as I said above.
+“Good question.” said Kushal and continued, “See, Businesspersons – like construction & Real Estate, SSI Dealers or traders – not falling under Excise can claim the 100% credits of Excise if proper documents/invoices are there and stocks are valued as I said above.
 But in the absence of such documents and invoices:

 - Input Tax Credit of Excise will be limited to 60% of CGST if these stocks come under GST @ 18 % or above Tax bracket, or